-As the U.S. enters its fifth month of the COVID-19 pandemic, Cedars-Sinai is sharing key data points that highlight the impact at the medical center and the outcomes for hospitalized patients from March 1 to July 1.
+As the U.S. enters its seventh month of the COVID-19 pandemic, Cedars-Sinai is sharing key data points that highlight the impact at the medical center and the outcomes for hospitalized patients from March 1 to September 1.

-During this time, Cedars-Sinai physicians, nurses, pharmacists, respiratory therapists and other healthcare professionals treated more than 600 hospitalized COVID-19 patients.
+During this time, Cedars-Sinai physicians, nurses, pharmacists, respiratory therapists and other healthcare professionals treated nearly 900 hospitalized COVID-19 patients.
 This figure represents 5% of the total number of hospitalized patients Cedars-Sinai cared for at the medical center.

-In these months, Cedars-Sinai treated more than 12,000 non-COVID-19 patients in the hospital—performing medically necessary surgeries and transplants, delivering babies and helping others manage conditions such as diabetes and cancer.
-This occurred even as the medical center temporarily postponed many surgeries in anticipation of a surge that did not materialize.
+In these months, Cedars-Sinai treated more than 18,500 non-COVID-19 patients in the hospital — performing medically necessary surgeries and transplants, delivering babies and helping others manage conditions such as diabetes and cancer.
+This occurred even as the medical center temporarily postponed many surgeries in the spring in anticipation of a surge that did not materialize.